- You can add tables to a document from a Microsoft Excel spreadsheet with Typefi Writer 8.3 or later.

 When you insert an Excel spreadsheet, a copy of the entire spreadsheet is embedded into the Microsoft Word document.
 Once embedded, the spreadsheet is no longer linked to the source file and won't reflect any changes made.

-To make changes to an embedded spreadsheet, do the following:
+To make changes to an embedded spreadsheet:

 - Double-click the Excel table.